WordPress/openverse/README.md

 ### Versioning

-CC Search uses [CalVer](https://calver.org/) for version numbering, in the `YYYY.0M.Micro` format. `Micro` is bumped whenever there are multiple releases in a month, for example `2020.07.1` is the first release in July 2020, while `2020.07.2` is the second.
+CC Search uses [CalVer](https://calver.org/) for version numbering, in the `YYYY.M.Micro` format.
+This format is intentionally compatiable with NPM's `semver` parser. `Micro` is bumped whenever there are multiple releases in a month, for example `2020.07.1` is the first release in July 2020, while `2020.07.2` is the second.

 ## Deployment